Testing Center Procedure

 The flowchart below outlines the steps involved in having an exam proctored by the Testing Center.

-1. Respond to student booking requests promptly.
+1. Review and respond to student booking requests promptly.

 2. Title your exams consistently across your syllabi and files.
 This will minimize confusion and errors.